Fall Protection for Collins Roofing Standing Seam Roofs

 Who Is Collins Roofing and Sheet Metal?

 A significant turning point came in 2015 when Collins Roofing and Sheet Metal began manufacturing its steel panels and trims.
-This move allowed the company to take complete control over the quality, fit, and performance of its products.
+This move enabled the company to take full control of the quality, fit, and performance of its products.
 It also led to breakthrough innovations, including ventilation-driven systems and foam-insulated panel solutions designed to combat ice damming, a frequent challenge in Midwest climates.

 Why Are Compatible Fall Protection Anchors Critical for Collins Standing Seam Panels?